vincentnavetat/bitmap/README.md

 ## Options

-'--show-warnings` outputs warnings, for commands which may result in undesired effects
+'--show-warnings` outputs warnings, for commands which may result in undesired effects on the bitmap

 # Running